Cart Transform: Expand Operation

 When you use both component-level fixed prices and a bundle discount percentage, Shopify doesn’t allow combining these directly.
 Function Studio automatically handles this by using a weighted price allocation algorithm:

-- The system calculates the total bundle price from all component prices (sum of unit_price × quantity)
+The system sums all component prices (unit price × quantity)

-- Applies the percentage discount to get the discounted bundle total
+The percentage discount is applied to the total

-- Distributes the discounted total across components proportionally based on their original price weight
+The discounted total is distributed across components based on their original price weight

 Example: